Parsl/parsl/docs/userguide/execution.rst

 =========

 Parsl is designed to support arbitrary execution providers (e.g., PCs, clusters, supercomputers) as well as arbitrary execution models (e.g., threads, pilot jobs, etc.).
 That is, Parsl scripts are independent of execution provider or executor.
 Instead, the configuration used to run the script tells Parsl how to execute apps on the desired environment.
-Parsl provides a high level abstraction, called a *Block*, for providing a uniform description of a resource configuration for a particular app or script.
+Parsl provides a high level abstraction, called a *block*, for providing a uniform description of a resource configuration for a particular app or script.

-Execution Providers
+Execution providers
 -------------------

 Execution providers are responsible for managing execution resources.
 In the simplest case the local computer is used and parallel tasks are forked to individual threads.
 For larger resources a Local Resource Manager (LRM) is usually used to manage access to resources.
 For instance, campus clusters and supercomputers generally use LRMs (schedulers) such as Slurm, Torque/PBS, Condor and Cobalt.
 Clouds, on the other hand, provide APIs that allow more fine-grained composition of an execution environment.
 Parsl's execution provider abstracts these different resource types and provides a single uniform interface.

 Parsl's execution interface is called ``libsubmit`` (`https://github.com/Parsl/libsubmit <https://github.com/Parsl/libsubmit>`_.)--a Python library that provides a common interface to execution providers.
 Libsubmit defines a simple interface which includes operations such as submission, status, and job management.
-It currently supports a variety of providers including Amazon Web Services, Azure, and Jetstream clouds as well as Cobalt, Slurm, Torque, GridEngine, and HTCondor LRMs.
+It currently supports a variety of providers including Amazon Web Services, Azure, and Jetstream clouds as well as Cobalt, Slurm, Torque, GridEngine, and HTCondor.
 New execution providers can be easily added by implementing Libsubmit's execution provider interface.

 Executors
 ---------

-Depending on the execution provider there are a number of ways to then submit workload to that resource.
+Depending on the execution provider there are a number of ways to submit workloads to that resource.
 For example, for local execution threads or pilot jobs may be used, for supercomputing resources pilot jobs, various launchers, or even a distributed execution model such as that provided by Swift/T may be used.
 Parsl supports these models via an *executor* model.
 Executors represent a particular method via which tasks can be executed.
 As described below, an executor initialized with an execution provider can dynamically scale with the resources requirements of the workflow.

 Parsl currently supports the following executors: